Poincar\'e theory for compact abelian one-dimensional solenoidal groups: The rotation element of a homeomorphism isotopic to a translation

 \begin{remark} If $f$ is isotopic to an irrational rotation $R_\alpha$ with $\alpha\notin \Ll_0$, then the rotation interval $I_f$ of $f$ can be identified with $I_f\subset \Ll_0 + \alpha$. \end{remark}

-As indicated in the introduction (see section \ref{introduction}), the theory developed in this paper can be rewritten verbatim for any compact abelian one--dimensional solenoidal group, since, by Pontryagin's duality theory, any such group is the Pontryagin dual of a nontrivial additive subgroup $G\subset \Q$, where $\Q$ has the discrete topology.
-Denote by $\Ss_{G}$ such a group.
+As indicated in the Introduction (see Section \ref{introduction}), the theory developed in this paper can be rewritten verbatim for any compact abelian one dimensional solenoidal group, since, by Pontrjagin's duality theory, any such group is the Pontryagin dual of a nontrivial additive subgroup $G\subset \Q$, where $\Q$ has the discrete topology.
+Denote by $\Ss_G$ such a group.
+According with the theory developed here, the following result is plausible: